mitalisinghh7/Resume-Portfolio-Analyzer/README.md

-# Resume-Portfolio-Analyzer
+# 🎓 Resume & Portfolio Analyzer

 This project is part of my participation in the **#Codeunia60DaysOfCode** challenge.
-I’ll be building and improving this step by step over the next 60 days.
+I’ll be building and improving it step by step over the next 60 days.

-## About the Project
+## 📌 About the Project
-A Python project to help students improve their resumes and portfolios.
-Upload your resume (PDF/DOCX) or portfolio link and get instant feedback with suggestions.
+Students and early professionals often struggle to know whether their resumes and portfolios highlight their skills effectively.
+This project aims to make that easier by analyzing resumes (PDF/DOCX) and portfolio links, then providing instant, actionable feedback.

+## 🚀 Planned Features
+- 📂 Resume Upload (PDF/DOCX)
+- 🔑 Keyword Analysis (check for important tech skills)
+- 📊 ATS Score Simulation (compare against job descriptions)
+- 🌐 Portfolio Analysis (GitHub/LinkedIn scraping)
+- 📝 Feedback Report with suggestions & missing sections
+- ☁️ Word Cloud of strengths
+- 📑 Export as PDF report

+## 🛠️ Tech Stack
+- Python
+- PyPDF2 / python-docx
+- NLTK / spaCy for text analysis
+- SQLite for storing feedback history
+- Streamlit (for dashboard & reports)

+---

+## 📅 Progress
+✅ Day 1: Project initialized & README created
+🔄 To be updated daily as part of the 60 days challenge